tensorflow/tensorflow/tensorflow/contrib/kernel_methods/g3doc/tutorial.md

 * The parameters of the kernel mapping are often data-dependent.
 Model quality can be very sensitive to these parameters.
 Use hyperparameter tuning to find the optimal values.
-* If you have multiple numerical features, concatinate them into a single multi-dimensional feature and apply the kernel mapping to the concatenated vector.
+* If you have multiple numerical features, concatenate them into a single multi-dimensional feature and apply the kernel mapping to the concatenated vector.